marsanla/jquery.typer.js/README.md

   typerDataAttr     : 'data-typer-targets',
   typerInterval     : 2000,
-  highlightColor    : null, // set to null if not customized textColor         : null, // set to null if not customized initialDelay      : 1000
+  highlightColor    : null, // set to null if not customized textColor         : null // set to null if not customized }
-}
 ```